wombleton/gitlaw-nz/acts/I/Insurance Intermediaries Act 1994.md

     *   (c) a broker from exercising any legal right available to the broker to deduct from any money payable by the broker to the insurer any remuneration payable by the insurer to the broker in relation to a contract of insurance.

-    (4) Every broker commits an offence who, without reasonable excuse, fails to comply with this section and is liable on summary conviction,---
+    (4) Every broker commits an offence who, without reasonable excuse, fails to comply with this section and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $5,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $10,000\.

     Compare: Insurance (Agents and Brokers) Act 1984 s 27(1), (2), (4), (6), (12) (Aust)

+    Section 8(4): amended, on 1 July 2013, by [section 413][28] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Payment by broker to another insurance intermediary may constitute payment to insurer